Instructional Design: Curriculum Development with “ASSURE”

 This lesson was created for my Maryville University COMM219 Introduction to Visual Media course.

-• The learners vary in age from first-year college students through seniors.
-The course is mixed attendance, with some students attending via zoom and some face-to-face.
+• The learners range in age from first-year college students to seniors.
+The course has mixed attendance, with some students attending via Zoom and some face-to-face.

 • The course includes ten female and six male students.
 Based on limited polling, the class hosts a variety of learning styles, but most identify as kinesthetic.